 Elsewhere, Eiichi Ohtaki (another former member of Happy End) consistently reshaped his sound throughout his musical career, evolving from his folky proto-city pop beginnings (heard best on “Yubikiri”) to tackling a freewheeling, oddball concoction of old-fashioned sounds on Niagara Moon to culminating his sound with the beachy, Phil Spector-worshipping classic A Long Vacation.

 “These songs reflected the Japanese public’s feeling of jubilation and ascendance into the global leisure class,” Cohen says of city pop’s infatuation with endless summers and poolside extravagance.
-But what truly sets so much music from this era apart is its lush detail, and the complex, melodic jubilation with which these artists rendered their visions of a paradise waiting just around the bend.
+But what truly sets so much music from this era apart is its lush detail, and the complex, melodic excitement with which these artists rendered their visions of a paradise waiting just around the bend.

 Playlist: Happy End - “Kaze Wo Atsumete” / Taeko Ohnuki - “都会” / Tatsuro Yamashita - “Music Book” / Shigeru Suzuki - “Coral Reef” / Kiyotaka Sugiyama & Omega Tribe - “Dear Breeze” / Eiichi Ohtaki - “カナリア諸島にて” / Narumin & Etsu - “Summer Touches You” / Seaside Lovers - “Evening Shadows”